Probing the anomalous tqgamma couplings in photon-proton collisions: Conclusion

 \section{Conclusion}

-One of the most focused areas of scientists in research on new physics beyond the Standard Model is the examination of top quark interactions, the most massive particle of the SM.
+One of the most focused areas by scientists in their researches on new physics beyond the SM is the examination of top quark interactions, the most massive particle of the SM.
 Also, it is well established that an interesting subject of top quark physics is FCNC transitions.
-Although this type of transition is prohibited in SM, it is allowed to be possible in some of the BSM models.
-However, there are no evidence about FCNC transitions under current experimental conditions.
-In the recent phenomenological studies, it hence has been focused on future colliders.
-In this context, our study are achieved the sensitivity limits for $tq\gamma$ coupling by considering ${e^{-}} {p} {\rightarrow} {e^{-}} {\gamma}^{*} {p} {\rightarrow} {e^{-}} W^{+} b {\gamma}^{*}{\rightarrow} {e^{-}} {j} {\bar{j}} b {\gamma}^{*} $ and ${e^{-}} {p} {\rightarrow} {e^{-}} {\gamma}^{*} {p} {\rightarrow} {e^{-}} W^{+} b {\gamma}^{*}{\rightarrow} {e^{-}} \textit{l} {\nu}_\textit{l} b {\gamma}^{*} $ from the $\gamma q $ processes that occur as a result of electron-proton interactions in the FCC collider, which is planned to be built in the future.
+Although this type of transition is prohibited in SM, it is likely to be allowed in some of the BSM models.
+However, there is no evidence on FCNC transitions under current experimental conditions.
+Hence,it has been focused on future colliders in the recent phenomenological studies.
+In this context, our study are achieved the sensitivity limits for $tq\gamma$ coupling by considering ${e^{-}} {p} {\rightarrow} {e^{-}} {\gamma} {p} {\rightarrow} {e^{-}} W^{+} b {\gamma}{\rightarrow} {e^{-}} {j} {\bar{j}} b {\gamma} $ and ${e^{-}} {p} {\rightarrow} {e^{-}} {\gamma} {p} {\rightarrow} {e^{-}} W^{+} b {\gamma}{\rightarrow} {e^{-}} \textit{l} {\nu}_\textit{l} b {\gamma} $ from the $\gamma q $ processes that occur as a result of electron-proton interactions in the FCC collider, which is planned to be built in the future.
 Furhermore, our results were compared with the recent experimental limits reported by ATLAS collaboration and found more restrictive than ATLAS collaboration's ones.
-Here, we observed that the obtained strictest limits were for $\sqrt{s}=10.0$ TeV and $ \mathcal{L}=3000 fb^{-1}$ in both the leptonic and hadronic processes.
-These results indicate improving of the experimental limits by 2 orders of magnitude.
+Here, the strictest limits were obtained for both the leptonic and hadronic processes at the $\sqrt{s}=10.0$ TeV and $ \mathcal{L}=3000 fb^{-1}$.
+These results indicate the improving of the experimental limits by 2 orders of magnitude.
 As a result, the future FCC-eh collider is promising for detecting the presence of anomalous FCNC transitions.